 - Please present your Member ID Card to the Participating Pharmacy at the time you request Services.
-If you have misplaced or do not have your Member ID Card with you, please ask your pharmacist to call us. - All covered Services are subject to the Copayments or Coinsurance listed in your Benefit Summary. - The amount paid by a manufacturer discount and/or copay assistance programs willapply towards your Calendar Year Deductibles and Out-of-Pocket Maximums, except for amounts paid under the Specialty Pharmacy Variable Copay Program. - Participating Pharmacies may not charge you more than your Copayment or Coinsurance.
+If you have misplaced or do not have your Member ID Card with you, please ask your pharmacist to call us. - All covered Services are subject to the Copayments or Coinsurance listed in your Benefit Summary. - The amount paid by a manufacturer discount and/or copay assistance programs will apply towards your Calendar Year Deductibles and Out-of-Pocket Maximums, except for amounts paid under the Specialty Pharmacy Variable Copay Program. - Participating Pharmacies may not charge you more than your Copayment or Coinsurance.
 Please contact Customer Service if you are asked to pay more or if you, or the pharmacy, have questions about your Prescription Drug Benefit or need assistance processing your prescription. - Copayments or Coinsurance are due at the time of purchase.
-If the cost of your Prescription Drug is less than your Copayment, you will only be charged the cost of the Prescription Drug. - You may be assessed multiple Copayments for a multi-use or unit-of-use container or package depending on the medication and the number of days supplied. - You may purchase up to a 90-day supply of each maintenance drugs at one time using a Participating mail service or preferred retail Pharmacy.
+If the cost of your Prescription Drug is less than your Copayment, you will only be charged the cost of the Prescription Drug. - You may be assessed multiple Copayments for a multi-use or unit-of-use container or package depending on the medication and the number of days supplied. - You may purchase up to a 90-day supply of each maintenance drug at one time using a Participating mail service or preferred retail Pharmacy.
 Not all drugs are covered for more than a 30-day supply, including compounded medications, drugs obtained from specialty pharmacies, and limited distribution pharmaceuticals.
 To obtain prescriptions by mail, your physician or provider can call in the prescription or you can mail your prescription along with your Providence Health Plan Member ID number to one of our Participating mail-order Pharmacies.
 To find our Participating mail-order Pharmacies, please visit our website at www.ProvidenceHealthPlan.com.
 (Not all prescription drugs are available through our mail-order pharmacies.) - Diabetes supplies and inhalation extender devices may be obtained at your Participating Pharmacy.
 Refer to your formulary for a list of diabetes supplies that may be covered under your prescription benefit when obtained at a pharmacy.
-All other continuous glucose monitors, insulin pumps, and all diabetic supplies obtained at a DME provider are considered medical supplies and devices. - Select self-administered injectable medications are not covered when supplied in a provider's office, clinic or facility.
+All other continuous glucose monitors, insulin pumps, and all diabetic supplies obtained at a DME provider are considered medical supplies and devices.

+- Select self-administered injectable medications are not covered when supplied in a provider's office, clinic or facility.
 Medications listed on the Self-Administered Drug list may be administered by a healthcare provider in a provider's office, clinic, or facility for a transition period, and benefits in section 4.3.6 apply.
-Please refer to the Providence Pharmacy Resource website at ProvidenceHealthPlan.com/pharmacy for the Self-Administered Drug list.
+Please refer to the Providence Pharmacy Resource website at Providence Pharmacy for the Self-Administered Drug list.
 After this transition period, you will need to selfadminister at home and your prescription drug benefit applies. - Injectable medications received in your Provider's office are covered under section 4.3.5. - Infusions, including infused medications, received at Outpatient Facilities are covered under section 4.7.1. - Some prescription drugs require Prior Authorization or an exception to the Formulary in order to be covered.
-These may include select formulary agents, non-formulary agents, step therapy, and/or quantity limits as listed in the Providence Health Plan

-Prescription Drug Formulary available on our website at ProvidenceHealthPlan.com/pharmacy or by contacting Customer Service.
+These may include select formulary agents, non-formulary agents, step therapy, and/or quantity limits as listed in the Providence Health Plan Prescription Drug Formulary available on our website at ProvidenceHealthPlan.com/pharmacy or by contacting Customer Service. - Providence Health Plan will provide Members prescription synchronization services for maintenance medications.
+Upon Member or provider request, the Plan will coordinate with Members, providers, and the dispensing pharmacy to synchronize maintenance medication refills so Members can pick up maintenance medications on the same date.
+Members will be responsible for applicable Copayments, Coinsurances, and Deductibles.